soxueren/atsd/integration/odbc/README.md

 ![](images/easysoft_activate_4.PNG)

-  If the activation succeeds, a popup window will appear
+  If the activation succeeds, a pop-up window will appear

 ![](images/easysoft_activate_5.PNG)